 Vienna Introduction Walking Tour (Self Guided), Vienna

-Throughout the centuries, Vienna underwent numerous historical incarnations.
-By 1437, it had become the seat of the Holy Roman Empire and, in 1440, the resident city of the Habsburg dynasty.
-Imperial city since 1558, Vienna saw the final chapter of the Austro-Hungarian Empire, from 1806 until 1918.
-The city briefly lost its capital status during Austria's unification with Nazi Germany (Anschluss), in 1938-1945, but then regained it in 1955, after the country reestablished its sovereignty.
+Throughout centuries, Vienna underwent numerous historical incarnations.
+By 1437, it became the seat of the Holy Roman Empire, and in 1440, the resident city of the Habsburg dynasty.
+Imperial city since 1558, Vienna saw the final chapter of the Austro-Hungarian Empire, from 1806 to 1918, and even briefly lost its capital status during Austria's annexation by Nazi Germany, between 1938 and 1945.
+The city regained it in 1955, after the country reestablished its sovereignty.

 How it works: Download the app "GPSmyCity: Walks in 1K+ Cities" from Apple App Store or Google Play Store to your mobile phone or tablet.
 The app turns your mobile device into a personal tour guide and its built-in GPS navigation functions guide you from one tour stop to next.
 The app works offline, so no data plan is needed when traveling abroad.